Ks4four/dots-nt/README.md

 no thumb keys. (just pull the switch. implemented)\
 only allow pressing two keys simultaneously. (not implemented yet, need to consider how to arrange combo `mod`s, or use `ahk` to script these combo `mod` operations)\
 smooth one-handed operation. (currently no situations where i need to use keyboard suddenly while using mouse)\
-finger responsibility zones must not be disturbed. (achievable as long as not using `verticalCombos`)\
+finger responsibility zones must not be disturbed. (achievable as long as not using `verticalCombo`s)\
 30 keys. (just pull the switch. implemented)

 based on these goals, considered the following strategies.